Lilium-DApp/auction/README.md

 💼 **Done!** You now have your Auction DApp ready for testing and experimentation on testnet! 🎉

 ## Interacting with the Application 💻
-Access the application frontend: [LIVE FRONTEND](https://github.com/Lilium-DApp/foundry)

-## Interacting with the Application 💻

 Access the application frontend 🌐: